Genokarma/tutorials/docs/modules/dge/index.md

 * Click on <ss>Data Libraries</ss>.
 * Click on <fn>Galaxy Australia Training Material: RNA-Seq: Microbial RNA-Seq</fn>.
-* Tick the boxes next to the eight files.
+* Tick the boxes next to the nine files.
 * Click the <ss>To History</ss> button, select *As Datasets*.
 * Name a new history and click <ss>Import</ss>.
 * In the top menu bar, click <ss>Analyze Data</ss>.
 * [Optional] Next to each file, click on the pencil icon and change (shorten) its name.
-* You should now have eight files in your current history.
+* You should now have eight files in your current history ready for the analysis, plus an additional "JBrowse" file that we will use later.

 ![Files for DGE](images/image18.png)